mdgriffith/elm-optimize-level-2/README.md

 will generate an `elm.js` file.

-The only configurable option is what to name the generated js file.
+The first configurable option is what to name the generated js file.

 ```
 elm-optimize-level-2 Main.elm --output app.js